opsmill/infrahub/docs/02_tutorial/05_explore_git_integration.md

 Currently the easiest way to add a repository is to use the GraphQL interface.

 !!!info
-Before moving to the next step, you'll need your personal access tokken previously generated in Github.
+Before moving to the next step, you'll need your personal access token previously generated in Github.
 !!!

 [!ref Open the GraphQL Interface](http://127.0.0.1:8000/graphql/main)